saldel/Raspberry-Pi-Translation-Guide/README.md

 1. Task Manager: you will use this to let us know you will help; it enables us to keep track of the projects you’re working on and what progress you’re making.
 Learn [how to use the Task Manager](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Task%20Manager.md).

 2. Trinket/Scratch: you will use this to translate the initial project code, if a project contains any.
 It will also be helpful for re-creating some screenshots that need to be translated.
-Learn [how to translate Trinket](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Trinket.md) and [how to translate Scratch](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Scratch.md).
+Learn [how to translate code in Trinket](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Trinket.md) and [how to translate code in online Scratch editor](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Scratch.md).

 3. Crowdin: you will use it to translate project instructions (textual and visual).
 Learn [how to use Crowdin](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md).